On-Street Vehicle Abatement

 What is a Dismantled Vehicle?

-A vehicle which has been taken apart, or disassembled into pieces, and/or stripped, or otherwise deprived of any of its integral parts or equipment.
+A vehicle that has been taken apart, or disassembled into pieces, and/or stripped, or otherwise deprived of any of its integral parts or equipment.

 (See Section 6.56.120 of the Sacramento County Code)